saphoinc/saphoHelmChart/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `my-release` deployment, use `helm list` command to obtain the release name, then :

 ```console
 $ helm delete my-release